 Login with Google OAuth in PHP

 Filling out online registration forms can be very frustrating for users.
-Google and many other famous social networks provide login libraries for developers to let your website's user login using their platforms without filling out registration form.
-We will be using Google OAuth 2.0 create a Login with Google script.
+Google and many other popular social networks provide login libraries for developers to allow website's user login using their platforms without filling out registration form.
+We will be using Google OAuth 2.0 to create a Login with Google script.

 Login with Google OAuth in PHP

 First thing you need to do is go to Google API Console and create a new project.
-Give your project any name you want and click create.
+Enter a name for project and click create.
 After you have created your project:

 Login with Google OAuth in PHP-01

-5. By default google will add three scopes, profile, email, and openid, you can add more scopes here.
+• By default google will add three scopes, profile, email, and openid, you can ignore it at this point or add more scopes.

 Login with Google OAuth in PHP-02